Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Application to house prices and monetary policy

-As shown in Fig.~\ref{Fig:TOPS UK}(\textsf{A}), the four TOPS paths between Bank of England's official Bank Rate (BR) and the Nationwide Building Society house price index (NBSHPI) reveal a significant plateau from 1996 to 2000.
-Steady rise of the house price index in this period suggests that housing market had stepped into its recovery phase.
+where $\langle x(t) \rangle \approx -5$ and the coefficient $a$ is strictly non-zero during this period, indicating that $r_{\rm{NBSHPI}}$ was leading the development of $r_{\rm{BR}}$ with a time lag of about $5$ months.
+The steady rise of the house price index in this period suggests that housing market had stepped into its recovery phase.
 However, the recovery of the credit market did not go well as the housing market did.
 The failure of the Barings Bank impacted the credit market again, resulting in a further decline of interest rates in the years 1995 and 1996.
 The credit market recovered soon afterwards.
 Thus significant correlation signals within this period could be regarded as a phase of common recovery.
-The TOPS paths of the BR and NBSHPI pair stabilized at about $-5$ during this period, suggesting that house price index was leading the recovery development with a time lag of about $5$ months ahead of credit market.
 We can also observe that the TOPS paths of BR-HHPI (\textsf{B}), BPLibor-NBSHPI (\textsf{C}), and BPLibor-HHPI (\textsf{D}) are all quite stable during this recovery period, with a time lag of half to one year.
 This reinforces the significant lead-lag signals between BR and NBSHPI.
 Together with the aftermath-adjusted phase, the period of late 1991 to 2000 could be identified as a common recovery phase, during which housing market was reviving steadily and leading the process while the credit market suffered shocks and lagged behind the housing market.
 On the other hand, it also draws the picture that the housing market played the role of assistor, leading the credit market recover from recessions after turbulence.